 At Discovery Whale Watch we are working on taking on these things daily as a business as well.
 We are improving our on-site recycling program for Winter 2018-2019.
 We, along with all other businesses on the Monterey Old Fisherman’s Wharf do not use plastic straws on our premises.
 We provide free water refills, coffee, tea and hot chocolate to anyone who walks in the door – please bring a reusable container with you!
 We are also conservation partners for the Monterey Bay Aquarium Seafood Watch Program, pick up a paper guide in our office or get the link to download the app on your smart phone.
 We have recently added ocean and reef friendly sunscreen to our stock of products in store too!

 Upcoming Events / Changes:

 Join the Discovery Whale Watch crew in cleaning the beach near our location!
+This is a collaborative event with the California State University Monterey Bay Marine Science Club.
 We have a Facebook event set up for real time updates about the event.
 RSVP on the event so we have an estimate of how many folks will be joining us.
 We will be cleaning the stretch of beach from the Monterey commercial wharf to the condos on Del Monte beach.
 We will provide buckets and latex gloves for participants and offer prizes for most unique item and most cigarette butts collected at the end of the two hours.
 The clean up is free.
 We highly encourage guests to bring their own gloves, buckets, trash pickers or other tools if they have them.
 Dress in warm layers and bring a bottle of water or other beverage with you! (preferably reusable)